cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Jarecki and Jiayu Xu.
 We are indebted to the OPAQUE reviewers during CFRG's aPAKE selection process, particularly Julia Hesse and Bjorn Tackmann.
 This draft has benefited from comments by multiple people.
-Special thanks to Richard Barnes, Dan Brown, Eric Crockett, Paul Grubbs, Fredrik oprf_keyivinen, Payman Mohassel, Jason Resch, Greg Rubin, and Nick Sullivan.
+Special thanks to Richard Barnes, Dan Brown, Eric Crockett, Paul Grubbs, Fredrik Kuivinen, Payman Mohassel, Jason Resch, Greg Rubin, and Nick Sullivan.

 # Alternate AKE Instantiations {#alternate-akes}